MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

     - We could maybe reuse some of the code that is handling `Reduce`?
 But we have to keep in mind two big differences between grouped aggregation and window functions:
         - Grouped aggregation produces exactly one row per group.
             - But Frank is saying that we could generalize `Reduce` to make it many-to-many, [as in DD’s `reduce`](https://github.com/TimelyDataflow/differential-dataflow/blob/master/src/operators/reduce.rs#L71).
-                - Btw. matching up MIR Reduce’s behavior with DD’s Reduce would be important if the translation of MIR’s Reduce would be to just call DD’s Reduce, but this is not the case at all for windowing.
+                - Btw. matching up MIR Reduce’s behavior with DD’s Reduce would be important if the translation of MIR’s Reduce would be to just call DD’s Reduce, but this is not the case at all for window functions.
         - The output columns are different: A grouped aggregation’s output is the grouping key columns and then one column for each aggregate, but a window function retains all columns, and then just appends one column at the end (regardless of the grouping key).
-    - It seems to me that the overlap between current `Reduce` handling and how to handle windowing is not big enough to justify putting the windowing into `Reduce`.
-There would be ifs every time we handle `Reduce`, and different things would be happening for traditional `Reduce` and windowing `Reduce`.
+    - It seems to me that the overlap between current `Reduce` handling and how to handle window functions is not big enough to justify putting the window functions into `Reduce`.
+There would be ifs every time we handle `Reduce`, and different things would be happening for traditional `Reduce` and window function `Reduce`.
-      - We could later have a separate EPIC to consider unifying windowing and Reduce (and potentially TopK) into a many-to-many “super-reduce”.
+      - We could later have a separate EPIC to consider unifying window function and Reduce (and potentially TopK) into a many-to-many “super-reduce”.
     - Example transformations:
       - `ColumnKnowledge`
           - The `optimize` call for the `group_key` could be reused (for the key of the PARTITION BY), but this is just a few lines.
               - But they cannot be pushed to the `output` `Vec<DatumKnowledge>`, because the grouping key columns are not part of the output.
 Instead, the knowledge from the original columns should be pushed.
-          - The rest of the code is also similar to what needs to happen with windowing, but not exactly the same, due to the more complicated representation of window expressions (`WindowExprType`) vs. aggregate expressions. (`AggregateExpr`).
-So, it seems to me that code sharing wouldn’t really help here.
+          - The rest of the code is also similar to what needs to happen with window functions, but not exactly the same, due to the more complicated representation of window expressions (`WindowExprType`) vs. aggregate expressions. (`AggregateExpr`).
+So, it seems to me that code sharing wouldn't really help here.
       - `FoldConstants`: The heavy lifting here is in `fold_reduce_constant`, which is completely different from what is needed for window functions.
 The rest of the code is similar, but not identical.
-      - `JoinImplementation`: This tries to reuse arrangements after a Reduce, which we cannot do for windowing.
+      - `JoinImplementation`: This tries to reuse arrangements after a Reduce, which we cannot do for window functions.
 So we would have to special-case those Reduces that are actually window functions.
       - `MonotonicFlag` is easy either way.
       - `ReduceElision` could be applied (by adding some ifs due to the different output columns).
 We would have to implement an `on_unique` for window functions as well.
-(Although, this one doesn’t sound like a terribly useful optimization for window functions, because it’s hard to see how a window function call could end up on a unique column…)
+(Although, this one doesn't sound like a terribly useful optimization for window functions, because it’s hard to see how a window function call could end up on a unique column…)
       - `LiteralLifting`: The two inlinings at the beginning could be reused.
 (But those are already copy-pasted ~5 times, so they should rather be factored out into a function, and then they could be called when processing a new enum variant for window functions.)
       - …